-Marbles and Zoella may have become successful products of social media because they have created global interest and to million of unique users.
-They built platforms that exposes them to advertisers – the perfect PR starlets for brands – but does that gives them enough clout to obtain more power than young Actresses, Singers and Models of today’s generation?
+Marbles and Zoella may have become successful products of social media because they have created global interest to millions of unique users.
+They built platforms that exposes them to advertisers – the perfect PR starlets for brands – but does that give them enough clout to obtain more power than young Actresses, Singers and Models of today’s generation?

 Starlets like Zoella allow their consumers to feel closer to brands because consumers are well-informed with the who, what, where, when and how in real live time – social media starlets help to sell a reality to their viewers.

 It’s great, in fact, it’s amazing when a mostly male dominated industry acknowledges women who are breaking barriers in the entertainment industry.
 It helps to bridge the gap on equality issues however, online engagement is not the main role or source of income for young celebrities of Hollywood.

 Women on both platforms are playing two very different yet very positive roles.

 Social media is a credit to the celebrity and a source of income for the starlet.
 The surge of girl power is most certainly on the rise however the celebrity still remains the ultimate influencer because a celebrities credentials out weigh those of a social media starlet.

 As soon as the next social media platform arrives, the ‘authority factor’ will settle and media audiences will be looking for the next big thing.